course-kit/client/README.md

 #### `meta: object`

-An object containing any public meta properties of the lesson (these are set in the frontmatter of the lesson content).
+An object containing all meta properties of the lesson (these are set in the frontmatter of the lesson content).
+Will only include the *public* meta properties if the user is not logged in.

 #### `markdown: string | null`

-Raw course content. `null` is the user is not logged in.
+Raw lesson content. `null` if the user is not logged in.

 #### `html: string | null`

-Rendered markdown. `null` is the user is not logged in.
+Rendered markdown. `null` if the user is not logged in.

 ### Methods